sighupio/getting-started/distro-on-minikube/README.md

 1. Deploy a local minikube cluster.
 2. Download the latest `furyctl` CLI.
-3. Install SKD distribution using `furyctl` CLI.
+3. Install SD distribution using `furyctl` CLI.
 4. Explore some features of the distribution.
 5. Teardown the environment.

-> ☁️ If you prefer trying SKD in a cloud environment, check out the [SIGHUP Distribution on EKS][distro-on-eks] tutorial.
+> ☁️ If you prefer trying SD in a cloud environment, check out the [SIGHUP Distribution on EKS][distro-on-eks] tutorial.

-The goal of this tutorial is to introduce you to the main concepts of SKD and how to work with its tooling.
+The goal of this tutorial is to introduce you to the main concepts of SD and how to work with its tooling.

 ## Prerequisites